heyitsbench/mod-ptr-template/README.md

 For information on creating your own template sets (and submitting them here for others to use), please refer to the [wiki](https://github.com/heyitsbench/mod-ptr-template/wiki).

+## How to Uninstall

+To uninstall the module, you must remove the module from the `modules` directory of your AC source, rerun CMake steps depending on your OS, and recompile.
+You will also need to run the `uninstall.sql` on your world DB to remove vestigial entries and tables.

 ## Credits
 - [acidmanifesto](https://github.com/acidmanifesto) for providing portions of the [skip-dk-starting area module](https://github.com/azerothcore/mod-skip-dk-starting-area) as well as an example of storing SQL results into variables.
 - [AnchyDev](https://github.com/AnchyDev) for pointing out some much needed info regarding item storage and TaskScheduler implementation.